dolfly/nmdb/doc/design.rst

   Retrieves the value for the given key.
 If the key is in the cache, it returns immediately.
 If not, it performs a query in the database.

+cas *key* *oldvalue* *newvalue*
+  Do a compare-and-swap, using *oldvalue* to compare with the value stored in the database, and replacing it with *newvalue* if they match.

 incr *key* *increment*
   Increments the value associated to the given key by the given increment.